 “It will be nice to see the parts of Vingos that we can see,” Gallia said.
 “Will you show us around, Captain?”

 Keldan shrugged again and didn’t answer her.
 A tense silence followed.
-Mennosha put his hand in his pocket and pulled out the beastbot, which he placed in the palm of his hand.
+Mennosha put his hand in his pocket and pulled out the little animal robot, which he placed in the palm of his hand.
 It tottered around in a circle, the red light on its antenna blinking, looking for something new to explore.

 “Excuse me,” Gallia murmured, and walked away.

 San’s peripheral vision gave him a good view of Keldan’s face as he watched Gallia’s retreating form.
-As always, San’s eye caught the flash of misery, or fear, or insecurity, that was hidden from everyone else.
+As always, San’s eye caught the flash of misery that was hidden from everyone else.
 The Captain recovered quickly, and put his arm around Mennosha’s shoulder, drawing a grin from the younger man.